pop-os/ninja-build/HACKING.md

 Ninja your changes should be testable so it's more useful to build and run `ninja_test` when developing.

-(`./bootstrap.py` creates a bootstrap `ninja` and runs the above process; it's only necessary to run if you don't have a copy of `ninja` to build with.)

 ### Adjusting build flags

 Build in "debug" mode while developing (disables optimizations and builds